 Always have a plan b person, just in case.
 This could even be a pet resource center or a shelter in times of extreme emergency.
 Be aware that human shelters are required to take in pets in areas where emergencies are declared.

 HANG PET INSIDE STICKERS

-In case emergency personnel need to get inside, let them know you have four-legged loved ones in the house by placing our “Pets Inside” stickers on your door or window.
-You can find them at any of our local stores.
+In case emergency personnel need to get inside your home, let them know you have four-legged loved ones in the house by placing our “Pets Inside” stickers on your door or window.

 STOCK UP ON ESSENTIALS